-This course will outline creative research methods and show you how to use them appropriately at every stage of the research process.
-The course assumes that you have a good working knowledge of conventional research methods, and builds on that knowledge by introducing arts-based methods, research using technology, mixed methods, and transformative research frameworks such as participatory and activist research.
-Any or all of these techniques can be used alongside more conventional research methods and are often particularly useful when addressing more complex research questions.
-In the afternoon you will have the opportunity to try applying these methods in practice.
+This two day course will outline creative research methods and show you how to use them appropriately throughout the research process.
+The course assumes that you have a good working knowledge of conventional research methods, and builds on that knowledge by introducing arts-based methods, embodied methods, research using technology, multi-modal research, and transformative research frameworks such as participatory and activist research.
+Any or all of these techniques can be used alongside conventional research methods and are often particularly useful when addressing more complex research questions.
+You will have several opportunities to try applying these methods in practice.
 Attention will be paid to ethical issues throughout.
-The day will include plenty of practical advice and tips on using creative methods in research.
+The course will include plenty of practical advice and tips on using creative methods in research.

 The course covers: